manwar/theweeklychallenge/content/blog/perl-weekly-challenge-013.md

 ### NEW MEMBERS

-1. Rakesh Kumar Shardiwal, an experience Perl5 hacker from Gurgaon, Haryana, India.
+1. Rakesh Kumar Shardiwal, an experience Perl hacker from Gurgaon, Haryana, India.

-2. Joe Tym, an experience Perl5 hacker from London, UK since 2005.
+2. Joe Tym, an experience Perl hacker from London, UK since 2005.

 Check out other [team](/team) members.